JLC Powermatic 18K Pink Gold 1949 37mm

 The Strap and Buckle

-The watch is fitted with a new, dark brown crocodile skin strap with a pink gold plated JLC buckle.
+The watch is fitted with a new, dark brown crocodile skin strap.
 Please note if a different colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
 We carry tan, conker, dark brown burgundy and black straps in stock, in plain, padded leather, alligator, crocodile or lizard skin.

 The Box and Papers

 Although there are are no original papers with this watch, the reference numbers, markings, signatures and hallmarks are all correct, dating the watch to 1949.

 Our detailed ‘Particulars’ document will be included in the sale, with our detailed receipt and our 12 months’ warranty*.
 A separate insurance valuation for the replacement value of this watch will also be provided at the time of sale along with our unique ‘Lifetime Authenticity Guarantee’ which states: “If this watch proves to be anything less than totally authentic, or not as described, Vintage Gold Watches of London will offer you a full refund at any time”.